jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 _, dW[0], db[0] = affine_backward(dh1, cache_z1)
 ```

-For those interested in details, we list some of the code we change/add:
+For those interested in details, we relist some of the code.
 ```python
 iteration = 100000
 learning_rate = 1e-4